Youth Leaders Guide

 Contact info

-You (the Group Coordinator) are the person we will contact in an emergency.
+The Group Coordinator will be the person we will contact in an emergency.
 However, we suggest you collate a list of the young people’s emergency contact details and store them somewhere safe so you can contact their parents/carers if needed.
 It’s wise to keep a printed list of mobile numbers in your group in case your phone battery dies.

 Medical or allergy information